top of page

 4. Invest in the right capabilities.
 Prioritize tools, training, and partnerships that deliver visibility and resilience.

-5. Work with experienced advisors.
-Leverage experts who understand how to operationalize frameworks and stay ahead of today’s threats.
+5. Work with experienced advisors Leverage experts who understand how to operationalize frameworks and stay ahead of threats.

 Bracket the Boom with Pivotalogic

-At Pivotalogic, we specialize in helping organizations build security programs that bracket the boom — strengthening your defenses before, during, and after a cyber event.
-Whether you're looking to assess your current posture, tackle SOC 2, or take your program to the next level, we’re here to help.
+At Pivotalogic, we specialize in helping organizations build security programs that bracket the boom—strengthening your defenses before, during, and after a cyber event.
+Whether you're looking to assess your current posture, tackle SOC 2, or enhance your program, we’re here to help.

-Don’t wait for the boom to get serious about security.
+Don’t wait for the boom to take cybersecurity seriously.

 Download our Quick Start E-book: Building Your Security Program with NIST CSF 2.0.
 Take the first step toward a stronger, safer, and more proactive cybersecurity strategy.